kjayres/AMP-DFM/README.md

 # AMP-DFM: Discrete Flow Matching for Multi-Property Antimicrobial Peptides

-This project involved developing AMP-DFM, a generative antimicrobial peptide model designed to address limitations in current AMP generation approaches - notably, the increased toxicity risk from optimising solely for antimicrobial potency during generation.
+This repository contains the core code from my MSc thesis, which developed AMP-DFM, a generative model for designing antimicrobial peptides that balance multiple clinical properties.

 ![AMP-DFM Overview](documentation/dfm.drawio.png)

-A generative discrete flow matching model was used to create realistic and diverse peptides.
-The sampling process was guided by trained classifiers for haemolysis, cytotoxicity and antimicrobial activity.
-Peptides were steered towards Pareto-optimal trade-offs across these properties with the goal of producing candidate sequences more likely to succeed in clinical settings.
+The model uses discrete flow matching to generate realistic and diverse peptides, guided by classifiers for antimicrobial activity, haemolysis, and cytotoxicity.
+Generation is steered towards Pareto-optimal trade-offs to produce candidates more likely to succeed in clinical settings.

-Other parts of the analysis such as peptide structure prediction, comparison with other models (generative + classifiers) and data collation are omitted from this repository.
-This repository contains only the main analysis and results.
+Other parts of the analysis such as peptide structure prediction, comparison with other models (generative + classifiers) and data collation are omitted from this repository, which contains only the main functions and results.

 ## Setup